MicrosoftDocs/globalization/globalization/azerty-keyboard-layout-en.md

 | ⩽ | ≰ |
 | ⩾ | ≱ |

-### Additional mathematical symbols with tilde
+### Mathematical symbols with tilde

-The tilde dead key (**AltGr + N**) provides access to a set of additional mathematical symbols featuring wavy lines.
+The tilde dead key (**AltGr + N**) provides access to a set of mathematical symbols featuring wavy lines.
 Press the dead key **AltGr + N** followed by one of the following characters to type its corresponding character:

 | Character to type | Resulting character |
 |-------|-------|